 The Holy Grail first appeared in literature around 1180, in an unfinished poem by the French troubadour Chrétien de Troyes.
 In his Perceval, le Conte du Graal, the Grail is simply "un graal" — a wide, shallow serving dish, golden, set with precious stones, radiating a light so brilliant that the candles in the hall dimmed like stars before the rising sun.
 A single Mass wafer carried within it sustained the Fisher King's dying father.

 Chrétien died before finishing his poem.
-Everything that followed in the tradition — over eight centuries of storytelling — was an attempt to complete what he left open.
+Everything that followed in the tradition — over eight centuries of storytelling — was an attempt to complete the path he left open.

 The Many Faces of the Grail